 Combination- Oils visible T-Zone (forehead, nose, chin) fairly normal/dry in other areas.

-Every skin is structured the same with epidermis, dermis and subcutaneous layer or hypoDermis but skin types vary.
+Every skin is structured the same with epidermis, dermis, and subcutaneous layer or hypoDermis but skin types vary.
 Each layer of skin serves its duties and is invaluable for its unique ability to release toxins and keep us going without saying.
 The body’s covering “skin” undergoes involuntary functions daily.
-Seeing that our face represents who we are and identifies us to others it the most valuable part of our skin we focus on the most.
-Our face is a clear representation of who we are not our skin type yet when we look at ourselves we notice details of our skin types, texture and skin tone.
-Having normal skin is an absolute plus yet one may think there is no need for using skincare products or getting facial but to maintain normal healthy skin one should consider high quality products that help renew, replenish and restore.
-Think of your skincare like diet, if you’re fit and in shape you continue to feed the body well and exercise.
+Seeing that our face represents who we are and identifies us to others is the most valuable part of our skin we focus on the most.
+Our face is a clear representation of who we are not our skin type yet when we look at ourselves we notice details of our skin types, texture, and skin tone.
+Having normal skin is an absolute plus yet one may think there is no need for using skin care products or getting facial but to maintain normal healthy skin one should consider high-quality products that help renew, replenish and restore.
+Think of your skincare-like diet, if you’re fit and in shape, you continue to feed the body well and exercise.
 It's the same concept as caring for your skin.
 To keep the skin smooth, soft, and radiant keeping the skin hydrated will help maintain the skin’s normalcy.

-Having dry is may be the result of food sensitivity, medication, absorbability and artificial heating/cooling systems however genetics may be a factor as well.
+Having dry it may be the result of food sensitivity, medication, absorbability, and artificial heating/cooling systems however genetics may be a factor as well.
 Most people are fearful of the problems with oily skin that they often over wash drying out the skin to a point of no return causing forever dryness.
-Using extreme hot water to shower or wash your face with can also cause dryness.
-One of the common factors of dry-dehydrated skin is the over use of artificial heating and air conditioners in our homes, cars and workplace.
-Both heating and cooling units pulls all the moisture from the air sucking all the water out of our skin.
-The troubles of combination skin are found in the T-Zone targeting mostly forehead, nose and chin area but not necessarily at the same time.
-It's not uncommon to show characteristics of a sensitivity if your skin type is oily.
+Using extremely hot water to shower or wash your face with can also cause dryness.
+One of the common factors of dry-dehydrated skin is the overuse of artificial heating and air conditioners in our homes, cars, and workplace.
+Both heating and cooling units pull all the moisture from the air sucking all the water out of our skin.
+The troubles of combination skin are found in the T-Zone targeting mostly the forehead, nose, and chin area but not necessarily at the same time.
+It's not uncommon to show characteristics of sensitivity if your skin type is oily.
 Oily skin types are more prone to breakouts, blemish, and blackheads due to the overactive sebaceous glands.
 Oily skin is one of the most difficult skin types to manage due to the excessive amounts of sebum it produces regularly.
-Research shows that there are many factors that trigger the oil glands to become more active such as diet, stress, hormones and genetics.
+Research shows that there are many factors that trigger the oil glands to become more active such as diet, stress, hormones, and genetics.
 Although oilier skin types appear to be the toughest to handle it is the most sensitive prone to breakouts, acne and even severe inflammation.

 As we know, the skin is the largest organ of the body and a vital one.
-It’s main function is protection, regulation and sensation.
+Its main function is protection, regulation, and sensation.
 Considering the skin’s ability and its capabilities, it is one of our prime assets.
 Our skin keeps us protected and shields us from harmful elements daily therefore giving everything it needs and more should be a priority and never compromised.
-Investing in quality skin products, treatments and techniques to maintain and manage health skin.
+Investing in quality skin products, treatments, and techniques to maintain and manage healthy skin.
 The skin is our first line of defense signaling the body something is wrong showing up in a form of a rash, lesion, breakout, blemish, or inflammation.
-From a scientific viewpoint the skin is an exposed organ, its flexibility, versatility and adaptability makes it resilient to last us a lifetime.
+From a scientific viewpoint, the skin is an exposed organ, its flexibility, versatility, and adaptability make it resilient to last us a lifetime.
 It takes a trained eye to clearly see what’s happening underneath one's skin type.